 4. Desert-Loving Herb Plants For the Win?

 What plants are great for those who travel often or have busy schedules (or simply forget to water their plants), but still want the benefits of a plant-filled home?
 Fill your windowsills and patios with herbs!
 This way, you can eat the plants before embarking on a long trip — sustenance and convenience.
+Plus they are cute and little.

 Bonus: Oregano and Rosemary are drought-resistant herbs you can grow indoors.
 They tolerate a little neglect and like their environment hot and humid, and soil dry.
 The downside is they love the sun, so your home or room needs a window offering lots of sunshine.
 Otherwise, leave ’em and enjoy their delicious accents and aromas.